 A personal computer may be used as a terminal provided a terminal emulation software package is available.
-Examples of this software are AxIDE, PROCOMM, KERMIT, QMODEM, Windows 95/98/2000 HyperTerminal or similar packages.
+Examples of this software are AxIDE, TeraTerm, PROCOMM, KERMIT, QMODEM, Windows 95/98/2000 HyperTerminal or similar packages.
 The board should then be connected as described in Section 2.2.6, "Connecting the Terminal."

 Once the connection to the PC is made, power may be applied to the PC and the terminal emulation software can be run.
-In terminal mode, it is necessary to select the baud rate and character format for the channel.
+In terminal mode, it is neccessary to select the baud rate and character format for the channel.
 The character format should be 8 bits, no parity, one stop bit. (see Section 2.2.5, "The Terminal Character Format".)
-The baud rate should be set to 19200.
+The baud rate should be set to 19200 and XON/XOFF flow control should be turn on.
 Power can now be applied to the board.